 How to adjust pH in your aquarium

 To lower pH, like with all other parameters, your best bet is to start with reverse osmosis water.
-RO water is naturally slightly acidic, and because it lacks any KH, it is capable of dropping the pH levels even further.
+RO water is naturally slightly acidic, and because it lacks any KH, it can drop the pH levels even further.
 You can also introduce peat substrate or bogwood to your aquarium.
 These will release tannins into your tank that will increase the water’s acidity.
 Similarly, Indian Almond leaves when decomposing will release tannins into your tank.

 To increase your aquarium’s pH, introduce calcium carbonate.
 Crushed coral, dolomite chippings and aragonite will all slightly boost your water’s pH.
 Limestone can also be added, which will elevate both pH and general hardness.
 Some aquarists add small amounts of baking soda, which will also increase the KH of the water.
 There are also chemical pH buffers widely available that can provide detailed directions on how much to add to see a desired increase.
 However, whenever you are adjusting pH (be it up or down), exercise extreme caution.
 As stated above, if the pH drops too low or swings too far upward, it has a detrimental effect on the health of your fish, coral, and plants.
 You can also increase aeration in the aquarium via aquarium pumps or air stones to help dissipate the carbon dioxide.